clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/2-build-private-network.md

 Azure Virtual Networks (VNets) are the fundamental building block of your private network in Azure.
 VNets enable you to build complex virtual networks that are similar to an on-premises network, with additional benefits of Azure infrastructure such as scale, availability, and isolation.
 A VNet is a representation of your own network in the cloud.
 It is a logical isolation of the Azure cloud dedicated to your subscription.
 You can use VNets to provision and manage virtual private networks (VPNs) in Azure and, optionally, link the VNets with other VNets in Azure, or with your on-premises IT infrastructure to create hybrid or cross-premises solutions.
 Each VNet you create has its own CIDR block and can be linked to other VNets and on-premises networks as long as the CIDR blocks do not overlap.
 You also have control of DNS server settings for VNets, and segmentation of the VNet into subnets.

-Capabilities of Azure Virtual Networks
+## Capabilities of Azure Virtual Networks
-Azure VNets enable resources in Azure to securely communicate with each other, the internet, and on-premises networks.
-•	Communication with the internet.
+- Communication with the internet.
 All resources in a VNet can communicate outbound to the internet, by default.
 You can communicate inbound to a resource by assigning a public IP address or a public Load Balancer.
 You can also use public IP or public Load Balancer to manage your outbound connections.
-•	Communication between Azure resources.
+- Communication between Azure resources.
 There are three key mechanisms through which Azure resource can communicate: VNets, VNet service endpoints and VNet peering.
 Virtual Networks can connect not only VMs, but other Azure Resources, such as the App Service Environment, Azure Kubernetes Service, and Azure VM Scale sets.
 You can use service endpoints to connect to other Azure resource types, such as Azure SQL databases and storage accounts.
 When you create a VNet, your services and VMs within your VNet can communication directly and securely with each other in the cloud.
-•	Communication between on-premises resources.
+- Communication between on-premises resources.
 Securely extend your data center.
 You can connect your on-premises computers and networks to a virtual network using any of the following options: Point-to-site virtual private network (VPN), Site-to-site VPN, Azure ExpressRoute.
-•	Filtering network traffic.
+- Filtering network traffic.
 You can filter network traffic between subnets using any combination of network security groups and network virtual appliances like firewalls, gateways, proxies, and Network Address Translation (NAT) services.
-•	Routing network traffic.
+- Routing network traffic.
 Azure routes traffic between subnets, connected virtual networks, on-premises networks, and the Internet, by default.
 You can implement route tables or border gateway protocol (BGP) routes to override the default routes Azure creates.

-Design considerations for Azure Virtual Networks
+## Design considerations for Azure Virtual Networks
 With some knowledge and planning, you will be able to deploy virtual networks and connect the resources you need effectively.
 Address space and subnets
 You can create multiple virtual networks per region per subscription.
 You can create multiple subnets within each virtual network.
 Virtual Networks
 When creating a VNet, it is recommended that you use the address ranges enumerated in RFC 1918, which have been set aside by the IETF for private, non-routable address spaces:
-•	10.0.0.0 - 10.255.255.255 (10/8 prefix)
+- 10.0.0.0 - 10.255.255.255 (10/8 prefix)
-•	172.16.0.0 - 172.31.255.255 (172.16/12 prefix)
+- 172.16.0.0 - 172.31.255.255 (172.16/12 prefix)
-•	192.168.0.0 - 192.168.255.255 (192.168/16 prefix)
+- 192.168.0.0 - 192.168.255.255 (192.168/16 prefix)

 In addition, you cannot add the following address ranges:
-•	224.0.0.0/4 (Multicast)
+-	224.0.0.0/4 (Multicast)
-•	255.255.255.255/32 (Broadcast)
+-	255.255.255.255/32 (Broadcast)
-•	127.0.0.0/8 (Loopback)
+-	127.0.0.0/8 (Loopback)
-•	169.254.0.0/16 (Link-local)
+-	169.254.0.0/16 (Link-local)
-•	168.63.129.16/32 (Internal DNS)
+-	168.63.129.16/32 (Internal DNS)
 Azure assigns resources in a virtual network a private IP address from the address space that you provision.
 For example, if you deploy a VM in a VNet with address space 10.0.0.0/16, the VM will be assigned a private IP like 10.0.0.4. it is important to note that Azure reserves 5 IP addresses within each subnet.
 These are x.x.x.0-x.x.x.3 and the last address of the subnet. x.x.x.1-x.x.x.3 is reserved in each subnet for Azure services.
 •	x.x.x.0: Network address
 •	x.x.x.1: Reserved by Azure for the default gateway